auth0/docs/articles/appliance/infrastructure/security.md

 # Auth0 Appliance Infrastructure Requirements: Security and Access

- The following are the security and access requirements for your Appliance instances.
+ This document details the security and access requirements for your Appliance instances.

  ## SSL Certificates

- Each Auth0 Appliance (e.g. your production cluster Appliance(s) and your development/test node Appliance) requires a unique SSL certificate to be created and installed.
+ Each Auth0 Appliance (e.g. your production cluster Appliance instance(s) and your development/test node Appliance instance) requires a unique SSL certificate to be created and installed.

  > If you are unsure of where to get SSL Certificates, please contact your network security team.
-They are usually the ones familiar with the required processes and working the appropriate certificate authorities (CA) to generate new certificates.
+They are usually the ones familiar with the required processes and working with the appropriate certificate authorities (CA) to generate new certificates.

 The SSL Certificate: